 The IAB is best for applications that require direct peer-to-peer communication.
 This method requires Clients to subscribe to a Provider, so a developer must have knowledge of what provider and topic to subscribe to when setting up the IAB.

-Getting started with the IAB is simple.
 The IAB is built into OpenFin architecture, so all that is required of the Provider or Client application is to call a method, such as the publish or send method, in their main.js file.
-This will create a topic and send its associated message to the targeted audience.
+This creates a topic and sends its associated message to the targeted audience.